 Manufacturing and thoroughbred race horses – what do they have in common?
-During a tour of the Kentucky Derby Museum a couple years ago I learned that many of the fastest thoroughbred race horses have almost abnormally large hearts.
+During a tour of the Kentucky Derby Museum a couple of years ago I learned that many of the fastest thoroughbred race horses have what are considered to be abnormally large hearts.
 Secretariat, the famous 1973 Triple Crown winner, who won the last of those three races in Belmont by an astonishing 31 lengths, had a 22 lb heart! – more than twice the size of an average horse’s 9 lb heart.

 Systems capacity exceeding the ability to deliver – sound familiar?